 Last updated: 27 March 2023

-The £250,000 pilot project, entitled Exchange: Community-Led Collections Research, will see funding distributed to galleries, libraries, archives and museums to work with South Asian, African and Caribbean diaspora organisations to answer research questions identified by these community groups.
+The £450,000, 18-month pilot project, entitled Exchange: Community-Led Collections Research, sees funding distributed to galleries, libraries, archives and museums to work with South Asian, African and Caribbean diaspora organisations to answer research questions identified by these community groups.

-The year-long project will see National Museums Scotland and the National Maritime Museum, London, working as a hub; gathering evidence for best practice guidelines, providing expert guidance and holding a central fund which will be distributed to partner organisations around the UK.
+National Museums Scotland and the National Maritime Museum, London are working as a hub; gathering evidence for best practice guidelines, providing expert guidance and holding a central fund which is distributed to partner organisations around the UK.

 Outputs will include new research into the historic and contemporary meanings of objects, which will inspire new, creative projects defined by community groups and centered around partner organisations’ collections.
 These will challenge and expand on established representations of diaspora experiences.

 Jilly Burns - Head of National & International Partnerships